DEPARTMENT OF STATE

 12.8.2 Take sufficient on-site measurements to enable the surveyor to perform the tasks called for by this regulation with regard to the:

-12.8.2.2 Locations of possible encroachments reasonably determined based on a visual inspection;
+12.8.2.2 Location of possible encroachments relative to the property lines being surveyed reasonably determined by visual inspection;

 12.8.2.3 Easements; and